GetPageSpeed/nginx-extras-docs/docs/modules/fancyindex.md

 Description
 Enables showing file times as local time.
 Default is “off” (GMT time).

-### fancyindex\_time\_format
+### fancyindex<span id="time_format">time_format</span>

 Syntax
-*fancyindex\_time\_format* string
+*fancyindex_time_format* string

 Default
-fancyindex\_time\_format "%Y-%b-%d %H:%M"
+fancyindex<span id="time_format">time_format</span> "%Y-%b-%d %H:%M"

 Context
 http, server, location

 Description
 Format string used for timestamps.
 The format specifiers are a subset of those supported by the [strftime](https://linux.die.net/man/3/strftime) function, and the behavior is locale-independent (for example, day and month names are always in English).
 The supported formats are:

 -   `%a`: Abbreviated name of the day of the week.
 -   `%A`: Full name of the day of the week.
 -   `%b`: Abbreviated month name.
 -   `%B`: Full month name.
 -   `%d`: Day of the month as a decimal number (range 01 to 31).
 -   `%e`: Like `%d`, the day of the month as a decimal number, but a leading zero is replaced by a space.
 -   `%F`: Equivalent to `%Y-%m-%d` (the ISO 8601 date format).
 -   `%H`: Hour as a decimal number using a 24-hour clock (range 00 to 23).
 -   `%I`: Hour as a decimal number using a 12-hour clock (range 01 to 12).
--   `%k`: Hour (24-hour clock) as a decimal number (range 0 to 23); single digits are preceded by a blank.
+-   `%k`: Hour (24-hour clock) as a decimal number (range 0 to 23);
+    single digits are preceded by a blank.
--   `%l`: Hour (12-hour clock) as a decimal number (range 1 to 12); single digits are preceded by a blank.
+-   `%l`: Hour (12-hour clock) as a decimal number (range 1 to 12);
+    single digits are preceded by a blank.
 -   `%m`: Month as a decimal number (range 01 to 12).
 -   `%M`: Minute as a decimal number (range 00 to 59).
 -   `%p`: Either "AM" or "PM" according to the given time value.